errea/Rails-back-end-HelloApp/README.md

 ## About

-This Ruby on Rails, API-only, back-end app is consumed by the React front-end app from [this repo](https://github.com/Jmagero/hello-react-front-end).
+This Ruby on Rails, which is an API-only application that provides a back-end app which is to be consumed by the React front-end app from [this repo](https://github.com/errea/React-frontend-HelloApp).

 ## Built With